📚 Budgeting

 Data Sources: IRS.gov Federal Reserve SEC.gov Vanguard Dimensional Fund Advisors

-Monarch Money was founded by former Mint product team members and is the most direct feature replacement.
+Monarch Money delivers the most comprehensive personal finance feature set available.
 It connects all account types — checking, savings, credit cards, loans, investments, and real estate — into a single dashboard.
 The budgeting system offers both category budgeting (set limits per category) and flex budgeting (track overall spending without category constraints).
+Built-in household sharing makes it well-suited for couples and families managing joint finances.

-Best for: Couples, households wanting full financial visibility, users who want everything Mint had plus investment tracking.
+Best for: Couples, households wanting full financial visibility, users who want active budgeting plus investment tracking in one place.

 Limitation: No free tier. $99.99/year or $14.99/month.

-Best for: Investors who want to track both spending and portfolio in one free dashboard.
+Best for: Investors who want to track both spending and portfolio in one dashboard with no subscription cost.

-Limitation: Budgeting features are less detailed than Monarch or YNAB.
-Strong on investment tracking, weaker on category-level spending control.
+Limitation: Category-level budgeting is less detailed than Monarch or YNAB.
+The platform's strength is investment analysis, not granular spending control.

 Best for Disciplined Budgeting: YNAB ($109/year)

 YNAB (You Need A Budget) uses zero-based budgeting — every dollar you earn gets assigned a job before you spend it.
-It is more work than Mint but more effective: YNAB users report saving an average of $6,000 in their first year according to YNAB's own data.
-The methodology forces active engagement with your money.
+It requires more active engagement than most apps, but the methodology is specifically designed to change spending behavior rather than just observe it.
+YNAB users report saving an average of $6,000 in their first year according to YNAB's own data — meaningful ROI on the subscription for users who engage with the system.

 Best for: People who want to change spending behavior, not just track it.
 Highly effective for debt payoff and savings goals.

 Limitation: Requires daily or weekly check-ins to work.
-If you want passive tracking, YNAB will frustrate you.
+Passive trackers will not get value from this app.

 Best for iPhone Users: Copilot ($95/year)

-Copilot is Apple-only and has the best user interface of any budgeting app — it's the option that makes budgeting feel less like a chore.
-It uses AI to auto-categorize transactions more accurately than most competitors, offers weekly spending recaps, and supports investment and net worth tracking.
+Copilot is Apple-only and has earned a strong reputation for interface quality — it makes financial review feel less like a chore.
+AI-powered transaction categorization is more accurate than most competitors, weekly spending recaps surface patterns automatically, and investment and net worth tracking round out the feature set.

-Best for: Apple ecosystem users who prioritize design and usability.
+Best for: Apple ecosystem users who prioritize design and usability alongside full budgeting capability.

 Limitation: iOS and macOS only.
 No Android or web app.

-Best for: Users who primarily want expense tracking and credit monitoring without paying anything.
+Best for: Users who want expense tracking and credit monitoring combined, with no subscription cost.

 Limitation: Budget creation tools are basic.
-Heavy on financial product promotion.
+Heavy on financial product promotion within the app experience.

-Rocket Money's standout feature is subscription detection and cancellation — it automatically identifies recurring charges, tells you what you're paying, and can cancel subscriptions on your behalf.
-The free tier covers the basics.
-The premium tier ($6–12/month) adds bill negotiation and custom budgeting.
+Rocket Money's standout capability is subscription detection and cancellation — it automatically identifies recurring charges, surfaces what you're paying across all subscriptions, and can cancel services on your behalf.
+The premium tier ($6–12/month) adds bill negotiation and custom budgeting tools.

-Best for: Users whose primary frustration is subscription creep and recurring charges.
+Best for: Users whose primary concern is tracking and controlling recurring subscriptions and charges.

 App Price Budgeting Investments Best For

-Monarch Money$99.99/yrFull category + flex✓ Basic trackingOverall Mint replacement
+Monarch Money$99.99/yrFull category + flex✓ Basic trackingComprehensive household budgeting

-2. Choose your replacement based on the use case match above.
+2. Choose your new app based on the use case match above — active budgeting, investment tracking, or household management.

-6. Review after 30 days to recalibrate.
-Most people underestimate at least two spending categories on their first attempt.
+5. Review after 30 days to recalibrate.
+Most people underestimate at least two spending categories on their first pass.

 For calculating your actual spending targets, use our budget calculator to build a baseline budget from your income and fixed expenses.
 And if you want a comprehensive view of your financial health beyond just budgeting, try our AI Financial Health Check which scores your overall financial position across six dimensions.